RemcoVanDeelen/Destined-2022/Guide.md

 - Fireball

       Deals minor damage to single target.
-      {Decreases cooldown by 1 and grants 'burning' status effect to target. -} {- Dealing minor damage to them each of their turns}
+      {Decreases cool-down by 1 and grants 'burning' status effect to target. -} {- Dealing minor damage to them each of their turns}
       Cool-down: 3

 - Whirlwind

       Deals minor damage to all enemies.
-      {Increses damage dealt}
+      {Increases damage dealt}
       Cool-down: 3

 - Enchant weapon